orientechnologies/orientdb-docs/src/internals/plocal-storage-disk-cache.md

-  free page out the tail of A1in, call it Y add identifier of Y to the head of A1out if(A1out.size > A1OutMaxSize) remove page from the tail of Alout end if else remove page out the tail of Am
+  free page out the tail of A1in, call it Y add identifier of Y to the head of A1out if(A1out.size > A1OutMaxSize) remove page from the tail of A1out end if else remove page out the tail of Am